benjaminhadfield/search-engine/README.md

 Current Functionality
 ---------------------
 **[`Grouper`](https://github.com/benjaminhadfield/search-engine/blob/master/src/com/benhadfield/indexer/Grouper.java)**
-The `Grouper` class takes a list of `Mapper` objects, and outputs an inverted index, which is a map of terms to an array of file ID - term frequency pairs.
-Note that terms are sorted alphabetically.
+The `Grouper` class takes a list of `Mapper` objects, and generates an inverted index, which is a map of terms to an array of file ID - term frequency pairs.
+Note that terms in the map are sorted alphabetically.

 ```java
 class Main {